LinSharp/yam/README.md

 ### Extended types

-Extended types are types, that need references to a custom function for decoding.
+Extended types are types, that need references to a custom function or class for decoding.

 - Object - An object is represented similary to dictionary.
 Base key that starts with an exclamation mark - "!".
 Inner dictionary key names will be